-Gamma Seal Lids are specially designed to fit the top of a typical 5 gallon plastic bucket (actually they will fit most 3.5 gallon, 4 gallon, 5 gallon and 6 gallon buckets due to a standard diameter).
+Gamma Seal Lids (UPDATED) are specially designed to fit the top of a typical 5 gallon plastic bucket.
+Actually they will fit most buckets between 3.5 to 7.0 gallon due to a standard diameter.

-They make for easy-on, easy-off lid because they simply screw-on and screw-off (spin).
+Once installed, Gamma seal lids enable easy-on, easy-off because they simply screw-on and screw-off (spin).

 Gamma seal lids convert 5 gallon plastic buckets into airtight storage containers with easy access – of which the benefits and uses are numerous.

 Are they worth the money?
-I think so, for some things…
+Yes, I believe so…

-There are uses where it’s so convenient that it’s worth the money (list below).
+In my opinion there are uses where it’s so convenient that it is worth the money (see example list below).

 If you seal a bucket with the standard snap-on lid, it becomes very difficult to remove and is certainly NOT convenient for accessing its contents from time to time.